 The ten lowest engagement audio tweets included entertaining tweets (i.e., two songs, one with some audio ‘popping’ and another with loud street noise, and a poem translated from Filipino), a recording of fireworks, a promotion of audio tweets (i.e., asking users to post 100 audio tweets, one a day), two personal commentaries (i.e., stating dreams related to music/traveling and wondering what to eat for lunch), one personal commentary apologizing for the user’s voice, one non-personal commentary (i.e., stating issues about removing bots on Twitter) and a salutation stating good evening.
 This demonstrated a wide range of content topics for low engagement audio tweets including the presence of entertaining tweets and a request to commenters (which were also found for high engagement audio tweets); however, we note that some tweets with low engagement had audio issues (i.e., songs with background noise) or much larger asks (i.e., posting an audio tweet each day), which the high engagement audio tweets did not have.
-Thus, audio tweets with audio problems, large asks or ‘trivial’ issues such as what to each for lunch may lead to low engagement.
+Thus, audio tweets with audio problems, large asks or ‘trivial’ issues such as what to eat for lunch may lead to low engagement.

 Content of high-engagement and low-engagement text tweets

 The ten highest engagement text tweets included non-personal commentary (i.e., a tweet about popular U.S. rap and rock musicians, one on political parties having multiple Twitter accounts, one on Mothership, a request to Netflix to add the TV show ‘Big Time Rush’ and an anti-Trump message), current events (i.e., welcoming a U.S. media executive being held for fraud, applauding white liberals ‘girlbossing’, or inappropriately idolizing, a female U.S. politician), personal commentary (i.e., realizing the need to text people back for the user’s phone to not be dry), salutation (i.e., congratulating a U.S. actor on his daughter’s school progress), or onomatopoeia sounds (i.e., ‘DA’).
 Replies to text tweets were mostly text tweets themselves.
 Replies to non-personal commentary and current event tweets affirmed the original tweet’s message (e.g., replying an anti-Trump comment on the anti-Trump tweet) but in some cases went against the original tweet (e.g., replying that the Justice Department is corrupt in holding a U.S. media executive for fraud), which in turn garnered replies on the reply (e.g., replying to the replier to shut up).
-Thus, most of the high engagement text tweets were about TV/film, celebrities, politics or current events in an opinionated (e.g., comment on ‘girlbossing’) or playful (e.g., comment on a U.S. actor’s daughter) manner.
+Thus, most of the high engagement text tweets were about TV/film, celebrities (note that these categories differ from “user-generated entertainment” in that the media they focus on is commercial rather than user-generated), politics or current events in an opinionated (e.g., comment on ‘girlbossing’) or playful (e.g., comment on a U.S. actor’s daughter) manner.

 The ten lowest engagement text tweets included six salutation/thanks tweets (i.e., thanks for posting a tweet), a current event (i.e., report on the weather), personal commentary (i.e., missing a dog), non-personal commentary (i.e., stating that a link another user posted was out of date, commenting on an Indian comedy-drama film).
 Engagement with thanking tweets may be low because thanks can come at the end of a conversation or interaction, thereby not eliciting further discourse.
 Engagement may also be low for a text tweet that mentioned an Indian comedy-drama film because it may be lesser known than mainstream media mentioned in high engagement tweets.
 Thus, most of the low engagement tweets are expressions of thanks that the user posts on their timeline, lesser-known media or the current weather.